sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

  * Appears exactly once on the given page.
     - You can check the uniqueness of each identifier by copying+pasting the following snippet into the Console area and enter the #ID or .class name between the quotations: `document.querySelectorAll('').length`
  * Contains only the current price.
-    - You can check the text content of the `targetXPath` by inserting the ID or class closest to the current price element between the quotations of the following snippet: `document.querySelectorAll('')[0].innerText`
+    - You can check the text content of the `targetXPath` by inserting the ID or class closest to the current price element between the quotations of the following snippet: `document.querySelectorAll('')[0].textContent`
  * Is always present on the applicable page type.
     - It is advisable to open a regular-priced product and a sale-priced product in separate tabs to check both variations of the page.
+    - If a `targetXPath` cannot be identified that is always on the page and indicating the <i>current</i> price, it is also permissible to create two configurations for the same page type if the two `targetXPath`s do not appear on the page at the same time.

 To illustrate `targetXPath`, below is the product price area from the Shopify theme Prestige: